Loss and Preservation

 Sloths have become symbols of patience and peace –

-Especially in Costa Rica and Panama, forests are being cleared, power lines are being built,
+Particularly in Costa Rica and Panama, forests are being cleared and power lines are being built.

-and many animals die from electric shocks, traffic or dog bites.
+and many animals die from electrocution, traffic or dog bites.

 through human intervention in their habitat.